 | Who creates WiFi | The converter itself | Your existing router/network |

 Hardwiring is physically impossible for Automated Guided Vehicles (AGVs) and overhead cranes.
 Slip rings are prone to wear, and trailing cables restrict movement.
-By integrating a compact wireless converter directly into the onboard controller’s RS485 port, the equipment streams real-time coordinate and battery data back to the central control system seamlessly as it roams across the facility.
+The equipment roams the facility and streams real-time coordinate and battery data back to the central control system as easily as if it were connected to the onboard controller’s RS485 port via a compact wireless converter.

 To bridge devices successfully, follow this strict setup sequence: